 The governing body of an incorporated city or town may levy and collect a fee not to exceed one-half of the state fee for each license issued for premises located within the city or town.
 The commissioners court of a county may levy and collect a fee equal to one-half the state fee for each license issued for premises located within the county.

 Those authorities may not levy or collect any other fee or tax from the licensee except general ad valorem taxes, the hotel occupancy tax levied under Chapter 351, Tax Code, and the local sales and use tax levied under Chapter 321, Tax Code.
-The commission or administrator may cancel a license if it finds the licensee has not paid a fee levied under this section.

 A licensee who sells an alcoholic beverage without first having paid a fee levied under this section commits a misdemeanor punishable by a fine of not less than \$10 nor more than \$200.

-Cancel or Deny License
+Cancel or Deny Permit

-The commission or administrator may cancel or deny a license for the retail sale or service of alcoholic beverages, if it finds that the license holder or applicant has not paid delinquent ad valorem taxes due on that permitted premises or due from a business operated on that premises to any taxing authority in the county of the premises.
+The commission or administrator may cancel or deny a permit for the retail sale or service of alcoholic beverages, if it finds that the permit holder or applicant has not paid delinquent ad valorem taxes due on that permitted premises or due from a business operated on that premises to any taxing authority in the county of the premises.
 A license holder or applicant is presumed delinquent in the payment of taxes due if the license holder or applicant: